-14.4.1 Sheds and outbuildings must be screened from public view.
+14.4.2 Sheds and outbuildings must be screened from public view and must be within the building envelope.

-14.4.2 Sheds and outbuildings must:
+14.4.3 Sheds and outbuildings must:

-- Consider a requirement whereby a shed over a particular height must have an associated offset from the boundary to prevent overshadowing / imposing on neighbours.
+- Consider a requirement whereby a shed over a particular height must have an associated offset from the boundary to prevent overshadowing/imposing on neighbours.
 E.g. for shed height over 3m, offset from boundaries must equal 1m plus the shed height in excess of 3m.

-- Be less than 20 square metres.
+- Be less than 20 square metres2.

 - Not be constructed of restricted material.

 - Not be forward of the building line.